How Weavr works

 A typical flow looks like this:

-1. Your customer onboards-you create an Identity and complete KYCKYC Know Your Customer - the identity verification process for consumer identities.
+- Your customer onboards: you create a customer and complete KYCKYC Know Your Customer - the identity verification process for consumer identities.
 This process allows you to seamlessly and securely verify your user's identity.
 Weavr will ask users to submit the necessary information and documentation so that they can get approved by financial providers. or KYBKYB Know Your Business - the identity verification process for corporate identities.
 This process allows you to seamlessly and securely verify your business customer's identity.
 Weavr will ask users to submit the necessary information and documentation so that they can get approved by financial providers..

-2. The Identity creates a Managed AccountManaged Account An account held at a financial institution that can be created and managed through the Weavr platform.
+- The customer creates a Managed AccountManaged Account An account held at a financial institution that can be created and managed through the Weavr platform.
 Each account has a balance where customers can hold funds.
 Optionally, an IBAN can be assigned to enable wire transfers to bank accounts outside of Weavr. to hold funds.

-4. The Identity issues a Managed CardManaged Card A payment card (virtual or physical) that can be created and managed through the Weavr platform.
+- The customer issues a Managed CardManaged Card A payment card (virtual or physical) that can be created and managed through the Weavr platform.
 Cards can operate in prepaid mode (with their own balance) or debit mode (linked to a managed account).
 All cards must be assigned to a card assignee who is an Authorised User., funded from the account.

 The primitives are intentionally composable.
-A Corporate Identity might have a single central account and dozens of employee cards.
-A Consumer Identity might have one account and one card.
+A corporate might have a single central account and dozens of employee cards.
+A consumer might have one account and one card.
 The model accommodates both without special-casing either.

 Your integration profile